Philadelphia Phillies Logo

 Philadelphia Phillies logo 1938

-After as many as 22 years, the same emblem is made completely yellow with subtle blue contours.
-Otherwise, the image and signature remained the same.
+After 22 years, the same emblem has become yellow, with barely noticeable blue outlines.
+Otherwise, the image and caption remain the same.

 1939 – 1943